-As an Egyptian in Egypt these days, you get used to absurdity, it starts when you wake up and look at the news, and then frustrates you during the day as you see it resonate with some of the people you meet and interact with, and finally, at evening, on TV screens across the nation, the absurdity is re-framed into ever more convoluted scenarios before which any sane mind would surely strap on a nuclear bomb and rid humanity of its’ misery.
+As an Egyptian in Egypt these days, you get used to absurdity.
+It starts when you wake up and look at the news and then frustrates you during the day as you see it resonate with some of the people you meet and interact with.
+Finally, in the evening, on TV screens across the nation, the absurdity is re-framed into ever more convoluted scenarios before which any sane mind would surely strap on a nuclear bomb and rid humanity of its’ misery.

-It seems only appropriate, at times like these, to show the world just how crazy we have become…
+At times like these, it seems only appropriate to show the world just how crazy we have become…

 Here are some samples in no specific order: